 - Having a chronic condition (congestive heart failure, COPD [chronic obstructive pulmonary disease], IBD [inflammatory bowel disease], nephrotic syndrome)

-- Risk is three times higher when on a “long haul” – eight or more hours on a plane, car or train.
+- Lack of movement – risk is three times higher when on a “long haul” – eight or more hours on a plane, car or train.

 - After age 60, risk of blood clots increases considerably.